 The Maize Public Building Commission performs functions related to the issuance and repayment of debt for the City.
 The governing body of the related municipal entity is appointed by the governing body of the City.
-During the year ended December 31, 2022, the City of Maize made payments totaling \$439,716 to the Maize Public Building Commission for the purpose of debt service.
+During the year ended December 31, 2024, the City made payments to the Maize Public Building Commission for the purpose of debt service, for which a portion of the payment was paid by the Maize Recreation Commission according to the agreement.